What is PrePostPrint exactly?

 PrePostPrint is a label and a website aiming to promote graphic objects and resources in line with the following characteristics:

 The graphic object is crafted within an experimental or unusual approach with alternative, hacked or DIY tools, made in a certain context constrained by its economy, its emergency or its collaborative nature.

 The tools used to make the object and if it is possible, the content of the object itself, are published under a free (software) license.

 The object is documented according to the PrePostPrint criteria, then published on the website prepostprint.org.

 Who is behind the project?

 PrePostPrint was initiated by Sarah Garcin and Raphaël Bastide in 2017.
-We are now an undefined group of designers, artists, researchers, teachers sharing a wish to explore our tools and invent new ways of making web and print publications.
+We are now an loosely defined group of designers, artists, researchers, teachers sharing a wish to explore our tools and invent new ways of making web and print publications.

 What are your actions?

-- organizing graphic design / publication / coding workshops in schools, universities or for nonprofits
+- organize workshops in schools, universities or nonprofits